1,000+ Opportunities

 More IN. gov Online Services Indiana Commission for Higher Education

-Based on current listing details, eligibility includes: Indiana residents who are U.S. citizens or eligible non-citizens, high school graduates or GED holders, enrolled in an associate or first bachelor's degree program at an eligible Indiana institution, with demonstrated financial need via FAFSA.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Indiana residents who are U.S. citizens or eligible non-citizens, high school graduates or GED holders, enrolled in an associate or first bachelor's degree program at an eligible Indiana institution, with demonstrated financial need via FAFSA.
+Confirm the full requirements in the official notice before applying.